plexus-oss/.github/profile/README.md

 # Plexus — Ingest.
 Observe.
 Control.

-Open-source HardwareOps platform for IoT observability, real-time telemetry, and fleet management — from ESP32 to production.
+HardwareOps platform guide for using Plexus.

 ---